Get 80% off your plan for your first 3 months*

 Defining fund accounting

-Fund accounting is a specialized accounting method that tracks money by its intended purpose rather than overall profitability.
-It's primarily used by nonprofit organizations, government agencies, and churches.
+Fund accounting is an accounting method that tracks money by its intended purpose rather than overall profitability.
+Unlike traditional accounting, which measures profit and loss, fund accounting focuses on accountability and compliance with spending restrictions.

-This system allows organizations to demonstrate that donated or restricted funds are spent exactly as intended by donors or regulatory requirements.
+This approach helps nonprofits, government agencies, and churches demonstrate that donated or restricted funds are spent exactly as donors or regulations intended.

 Fund accounting creates separate accounts for each funding source to maintain clear financial boundaries.